S-matrix: Interaction picture

 This approach is somewhat naïve in that potential problems are swept under the carpet.
 This is intentional.
 The approach works in practice and some of the technical issues are addressed in the other sections.

 In and out states

 Here a slightly more rigorous approach is taken in order to address potential problems that were disregarded in the interaction picture approach of above.
 The final outcome is, of course, the same as when taking the quicker route.
 For this, the notions of in and out states are needed.
-These will be developed in two ways, from vacua, and from free particle states.
+These will be developed in two ways, from vacuum, and from free particle states.
 Needless to say, the two approaches are equivalent, but they illuminate matters from different angles.